inja-online/golang-mcp/CONTRIBUTING.md

 - Open a discussion on GitHub
 - Check existing issues and PRs
 - Review the [README.md](README.md)

+## Additional Resources

+For user-facing documentation, installation guides, and usage examples, see [README.md](README.md).

 Thank you for contributing!